nitrogency/agentLess/docs/monitoring.md

 The Linux endpoint monitoring workflow looks like this:

 1. Device is added through the Web interface.
-2. The server's pubkey is copied over to the endpoint using `ssh-copy-id` (the exact command to copy and paste in your terminal is displayed in the UI).
+2. Run the `/scripts/linux/enroll-device.sh` script (the exact command is displayed in the UI).
+This single script:
-3. The `/scripts/enlist.sh`, responsible for setting up the endpoint (configures user through which the logs will be read with appropriate permissions, copies over the audit rules, installs dependencies, etc.) script is launched (the exact command to copy and paste in your terminal is also displayed).
+   - Copies the server's SSH key to the endpoint (you'll be prompted for the password once)
+   - Sets up the monitoring user with appropriate permissions
+   - Configures audit rules and installs dependencies
+   - Registers the device in the database
-4. Logs are then retrieved from the endpoint using the created systemd service (agentless-monitor@service).
+3. Logs are then retrieved from the endpoint using the created systemd service (agentless-monitor@service).
 This service calls the `/scripts/start-monitoring.sh` script, which connects to the endpoint, reads the logs, and passes them over to the `/bin/monitor` binary, where the logs are parsed and written to DB.
-5. Logs are then displayed in the Web UI for the user to see.
+4. Logs are then displayed in the Web UI for the user to see.

 Log retrieval and device setup is done through SSH.
 Once the connection is established, two `tail -F` commands run in parallel on the endpoint - one for the `/var/log/audit/audit.log` file, and one for the `/var/log/clamav/clamav.log` file.
 Their output is combined and piped back over SSH to the monitoring server.
 If the connection gets interrupted, the service will attempt to reconnect.